 (ii) in general terms, the frequency and destinations of the travel.

+(1a) In subsection (1)(dc) —

+“Internet carriage service” and “Internet service provider” have the same meanings as they have in Schedule 5 to the Broadcasting Services Act 1992 of the Commonwealth.

 (2) For the purposes of this section —

 (a) a reportable offender does not generally reside at any particular premises unless he or she resides at those premises for at least 14 days (whether consecutive or not) in any period of 12 months;